LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-3.md

   // Loading state
   const [loading, setLoading] = useState(true);

-  // Creates an interface to read from the smart contract and fetches connected address const client = createPublicClient({
-    chain: celoAlfajores,
-    transport: http(),
-  });
   const { address } = useAccount();

   // Check if the NFT seller is the connected user